Gun violence in the United States: Demographics of risk

-Those under 17 are not overrepresented in homicide statistics.
+Those under 17 are not over-represented in homicide statistics.
 In 2005, 13-16-year-olds accounted for 6% of the overall population of the U.S., but only 3.6% of firearm homicide victims, and 2.7% of overall homicide offenses.

 People with a criminal record are more likely to die as homicide victims.
 Between 1990 and 1994, 75% of all homicide victims age 21 and younger in the city of Boston had a prior criminal record.
 In Philadelphia, the percentage of those killed in gun homicides that had prior criminal records increased from 73% in 1985 to 93% in 1996.
 In Richmond, Virginia, the risk of gunshot injury is 22 times higher for those males involved with crime.

 It is significantly more likely that a death will result when either the victim or the attacker has a firearm.
 The mortality rate for gunshot wounds to the heart is 84%, compared to 30% for people who suffer stab wounds to the heart.

 In the United States, states with higher gun ownership rates have higher rates of gun homicides and homicides overall, but not higher rates of non-gun homicides.
 Higher gun availability is positively associated with homicide rates.

 Some studies suggest that the concept of guns can prime aggressive thoughts and aggressive reactions.
 An experiment by Berkowitz and LePage in 1967 examined this "weapons effect."
-Ultimately, when study participants were provoked, their reaction was substantially more aggressive when a gun (in contrast with a more benign object like a tennis racket) was visibly present in the room.
+Ultimately, when study participants were provoked, their reaction was substantially more aggressive when a gun was visibly present in the room, in contrast with a more benign object like a tennis racket.
 Other similar experiments like those conducted by Carson, Marcus-Newhall and Miller yield similar results.
-Such results imply that the presence of a gun in an altercation could elicit an aggressive reaction which may result in homicide.
-However, the demonstration of such reactions in experimental settings does not entail that this would be true in reality.
+Such results imply that the presence of a gun in an altercation could elicit an aggressive reaction, which may result in homicide.